 “In that case…” Altera’s red eyes glared at Ragna.
-“You won’t have to worry about this spoiled brat.”
+“You won’t have to worry about her being your partner.”

 “Really?”
 Ragna let out a fake sigh and shook her head.
 “You of all people lecturing about relationships?
 Dried up as you are?”

 Altera flicked her long teal-white hair.
-That was another reason the other students believed Twice had blessed Altera and why, like dogs, they worshipped her as the academy’s shooting star.
+That was another reason the other students believed Twice had blessed Altera and why, like dogs, they drooled after the academy’s shooting star.
 White hair and red eyes were rare traits.
 Even smaller was the number of people who had both.

 Altera exited the room and slammed the door shut.

 “Wow, she must be really mad.
 How did you get under her skin so bad-” Sven tried to ask, but Ragna jumped at him and wrapped her arms around his neck, and he swallowed his words.
 His body and expression arched up at the sudden body contact.
 His face turned red, and he stuttered.
 “W…what was that for?”